-With this app we were able to download the Spanish translation file.
+With this app, we were able to download the Spanish translation file.
 Whenever we get stumped on a word, just punch it into the app and voila!
 I open it at least ten times a day on my phone.
 It is helpful when chatting with someone.
-Or when sitting in that 3 hour parent-teacher meeting that I attended.
+Or when sitting in that 3-hour parent-teacher meeting that I attended.
 And for the never-ending messages in the “school Whatsapp group”.

 I also try to whip out my Spanish as often as possible.
-Even if I know a person speaks English, I’d prefer to practice my Spanish and learn through my mistakes, than take the easy way.
+Even if I know a person speaks English, I’d prefer to practice my Spanish and learn through my mistakes, then take the easy way.
 This is sometimes where those “lost in translation” moments happen, but, again, those are something to laugh at.

 Like when we went to pick up one of Ellia’s friends for a playdate and somehow I ended up with a plate of food being placed in front of me!
 How did that happen!?
 I had just eaten lunch and was full.
 I laughed, shrugged, and said in Spanish, “thank you but no thank you”.